Harpo3/archsimian/README.md

 For example, this program lets you set the repeat frequency for your tracks by rating catgory.
 For example, you might like 60 days for 5 stars, 180 days for four stars, etc. MM4 smart playlists can do this, but it does not consider the specific order of play of the individual artists within it.

+<b>(TL;DR) Quickstart:</b>

+1. Rate all tracks rated in MediaMonkey you want to include in this program.
+You should have 1,000 or more for it to work well.
+MediaMonkey should be "auto-organizing" your library and filenames should not have spaces in them.
+Library tree should look like drive:/artist/album/song.

+2. A one-star rating is special in Archsimian.
+Assign one-star in MediaMonkey for new tracks you have not yet rated.
+This tells ArchSimian to include them in the selection process.

+3. Assign zero stars in MediaMonkey to exclude tracks from this program.

+4. Export the MM.DB (safest is to use a backup) to a dir you will select in ArchSimian setup menu.
+Also select the top dir of your music library, and folder where you export any playlists from MediaMonkey.
+Export playlists for use in ArchSimian using the "manual export" function found under MediaMonkey's "File" menu.

+5. ArchSimian exports the modified playlist back to the dir where it was originally selected, and overwrites the older playlist.

 <b>The primary goal is to improve the variety of artists within the playlist, while at the same time considering rating and lastplayed date.</b>